Teenager believed to be among four dead in Channel migrant boat tragedy

 A teenager is believed to have been among the four people who died when a migrant boat capsized in the Channel.

-Kent County Council leader Roger Gough told a council meeting on Thursday that the youngster was one of the fatalities.
+Kent County Council leader Roger Gough told a council meeting on Thursday a youngster was one of the fatalities.

 He told councillors that 12 of the 39 people rescued from the freezing water on Wednesday were lone migrant children who have now been taken into the authority’s care.